advanderveer/ep/README.md

 - [x] MUST   be able to cache output templates
 - [x] MUST   be ergonomic to have translated templates as a response, or other (error) customizations
 - [x] MUST   fully test coding package
-- [x] MUST   find an alternative for comparing error interface values in Render: not actually needed
+- [x] MUST   find an alternative for comparing error interface values in Render: not needed, users can just retur nil
 - [ ] MUST   have a better way to debug unexpected error responses for development: add factories for verbose errors
 - [ ] MUST   re-think usecase of rest endpoint returning error
 - [ ] MUST   don't write body if response is 204 or other status without a body